 National Adopt a Shelter Pet Day is April 30.
 This day honors our furry, four-legged friends by raising awareness for the thousands of pets that are waiting to be adopted from shelters around the country.

 While there is no shortage of adorable and deserving animals that need homes, according to the American Society for the Prevention of Cruelty to Animals (ASPCA), the rate of shelter adoptions has actually been on the rise for the past several years.
 This indicates not only a growing trend toward pet adoption, but also an increasing need for information and resources about the adoption process.

-For some inspiration, and to help celebrate National Adopt a Shelter Pet Day, here are a couple examples of how Vision clients have successfully showcased pet adoption on their agency websites.
+For some inspiration, and to help celebrate National Adopt a Shelter Pet Day, here are a couple examples of how Granicus clients have successfully showcased pet adoption on their agency websites.

 City of Hurst, Texas

 When the City of Hurst, Texas revamped their website in 2017, they looked to Granicus’ UX experts for a data-driven design approach to better meet their community’s evolving needs.
 When analytics revealed pet adoption as a top interest, Hurst decided to create a dedicated webpage to address this topic.